burkedavid/golf-society-booking/README.md

 3. **Deploy:**
    - Vercel will automatically build and deploy
-   - Database tables will be created automatically
+   - Database tables will be created and seeded automatically

 ### 💰 Free Tier Hosting Costs